gao-lab/PASSAGE/README.md

 python setup.py install
 ```
 ## Tutorial
 For usage, please see the jupyter-notebook example [here](./tutorial/tutorial.ipynb).
+The data used in the tutorial is available in the jupyter-notebook and the following figshare link: https://figshare.com/articles/dataset/tutorial_data_of_PASSAGE_model/28539134.

 ## Citations